 Sleepy after meals anyone?

 So what’s to be done?
-According to lectures by Dr. Campbell-McBride, it is actually ridiculously simple.
+According to lectures by Dr. Campbell-McBride MD, a natural reflux remedy is available that is actually ridiculously simple.

 Help the stomach produce more natural acid to prevent the problematic, secondary acid from occurring!